Skip to main content

 About

-The Darkest Files is a single player simulation game.
+The Darkest Files is a single player simulation game with mystery and historical themes.
 It was developed by Paintbucket Games and was released on March 25, 2025.
 It received positive reviews from critics and overwhelmingly positive reviews from players.

 Skip User Reviews